 Imagine while using a laptop or a desktop in typing for important documents the computer suddenly acts strangely and it gets stuck.
 On the computer screen, it says "Preparing to configure Windows.
-Do not turn off your computer.", and it went straight to shutting down.
+Do not turn off your computer" and it went straight to shutting down.
 The worst-case scenario is that it took forever to finish.
 This is annoying and frustrating.
 What could be the reason that this is happening?
 If you experience this multiple times already, can it be avoided completely?
 Read more to find out.

-Microsoft System Configuration or MSConfig is a system used to troubleshoot the Microsoft Windows.
+Microsoft System Configuration or MSConfig is a system used to troubleshoot Microsoft Windows.
 It can re-enable, or disable the software, device drivers, and Windows programs that run in a startup process to help determine the root cause of the problem in the Windows system.

 A computer system like Windows 10 will automatically configure the important updates, while others need a manual update.
-However, when an update is being installed during startup or shutdown, then the installation process may get stuck, locks up, freezes, or hang.
+However, when an update is being installed during startup or shutdown, then the installation process may get stuck, locked up, freezes, or hang.
 It may take longer to finish the Windows update that is why it needs to be fixed.

 The following error message may be seen on the computer screen when installation issues arise: